austin-thesing/GitCommitGenius/README.md

 - If you encounter any issues with the OpenAI model, ensure that you have set a valid API key in the extension settings.
 - For Cloudflare model issues, check that you have provided a valid Cloudflare Worker URL in the settings.
 - If the extension fails to detect staged changes, make sure you have staged your changes using Git before running the "Generate Commit Summary" command.
+- If you're unable to access premium features after upgrading, try reloading the VS Code window or checking your subscription status in the extension settings.

 ## Known Issues